Mexico to tighten borders against COVID-19 as U.S. offers vaccine help

 The mutually beneficial steps follow weeks of diplomacy to address concerns over rising apprehensions of migrants trying to enter the United States, many of them unaccompanied minors, as well as setbacks to Mexico’s initial vaccine rollout.

-Andres Rozental, a former Mexican deputy foreign minister for North America, said it looked as though a quid pro quo was occurring, even if it was unlikely that any senior figures in either administration would say so publicly.
+Andres Rozental, a former Mexican deputy foreign minister for North America, said it looked as though a trade-off was occurring, even if it was unlikely that any senior figures in either administration would admit that publicly.

 “It’s a give and take, a win-win for both,” he said.

-A U.S. congressional source said the welcome news for both sides on vaccines and the border was no coincidence.
+When asked if the two countries had done a quid pro quo, White House spokeswoman Jen Psaki said border security and Mexico’s vaccine requests were part of “multiple layers” of dialogue between governments that were “unrelated” in origin.

-But Roberto Velasco, a senior Mexican foreign ministry official, told local radio the two things were not linked, and formed part of parallel discussions between the governments.
+Roberto Velasco, a senior Mexican foreign ministry official, told local radio the two announcements were not linked, and belonged to parallel discussions between the governments.

 Confirming details reported by Reuters, Mexican Foreign Minister Marcelo Ebrard said Mexico and the United States were crafting a deal for 2.5 million doses of AstraZeneca’s COVID-19 vaccine, and that he would reveal more on Friday.